douglasg14b/skillshare_scraper/Readme.md

 1. Download & install [XAMPP](https://www.apachefriends.org/index.html)
 2. Download & install [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
-3. Download the DB dump from here, unzip it.
+3. Download the DB dump from [here](https://mega.nz/#!UhZ3WR6b), unzip it. key: `!TL5f9YeqXK6ObfjyFuxK-6wEHHcfvGcyNOXHh6DJDXY`
 4. Navigate to the XAMPP instlal directory and find the `htdocs` folder.
 5. Create a folder named `skillshare`
 6. Copy all the contents of this repository into that folder